Julian Gutzeit

 Julian Gutzeit is a research associate in the Translational Social Neuroscience group at the Centre for Mental Health.

-He is currently doing his doctorate at the University of Würzburg in the Psychological Methods, Cognition and Applications working group (headed by Prof Dr Lynn Huestegge).
-He is working on action control of eye movements.
+From 2020 to 2025, he completed his doctorate at the University of Würzburg in the Psychological Methods, Cognition, and Applications working group (led by Prof. Dr. Lynn Huestegge).
+Here, he focused on the experience of action control in eye movements.

-He completed his training as a psychological psychotherapist in 2023.
+In 2023, he completed his training as a psychological psychotherapist.

 In his research work within the Translational Social Neuroscience group, Julian Gutzeit uses machine learning to analyse large data sets and uncover relationships between psychological variables and post-COVID syndrome.
 He is also investigating how non-verbal interaction patterns, such as eye contact, affect social proximity.